Java Coders Are Getting Bad Security Advice From Stack Overflow - Slashdot

 Want to learn to program?
 S

 Look at the time investments.
-(Score:4, Insightful)
+(Score:5, Insightful)

 You mean advice from people who spend more time hanging out on Stack Exchange and less time actually writing production code is turning out to be less correct than advice from people who talk less and do more?
 Color me surprised.
 (Not.)